 Under Data Protection Legislation, there are various grounds on which we can rely when processing your Personal Information.
 In some contexts, more than one ground may apply.

 We primarily process your Personal Information as described above for the purpose of pursuing our legitimate business interests.
 In some instances, we may rely on having obtained your express consent to the relevant processing – where this is the case, you will be made aware and will be provided with the opportunity to withdraw your consent to the processing, should you wish to do so.
 We may also process your Personal Information where this is necessary for the performance of a contract to which we are a party.
+We will only use your Personal Information for the purposes for which we collected or received it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.

 How and why we share your personal information